TRADE LICENCE UNIT

 General Guidelines

-An export licence must be obtained from the Trade Licence Unit of the Ministry of Trade and Industry PRIOR to the shipment of any item on the export negative list from Trinidad and Tobago.
+An export licence must be obtained from the Trade Licence Unit of the Ministry of Trade, Investment and Tourism PRIOR to the shipment of any item on the export negative list from Trinidad and Tobago.

 When completing an application, the item description must be accurate and specific.